Utsaghosh15/Utsaghosh15/README.md

 # Hi there 👋, I'm Utsha Ghosh

-💻 A Full-Stack Software Engineer passionate about designing scalable distributed systems and integrating LLMs and AI into real-world applications.<br/>
+💻 Full-Stack Engineer passionate about building scalable distributed systems and integrating LLMs & AI into real-world applications.<br/>
-🚀 I thrive on solving complex problems, leveraging modern technologies, and continuously learning to push the boundaries of AI-driven, high-performance software.<br/>
+🚀 Solving complex problems and pushing the boundaries of scalable, intelligent, AI-driven software.<br/>

 ---